jmbatrina/cs140-project1-rsdl/README.md

 The RSDL scheduler uses an Active set and an Expired set alongside the process table as scheduling heuristics to help decide which process to run next in a fairer and more heuristic manner.

-term
-: ds

 The Active and Expired sets both have `N` FIFO levels (or queues) in them (think **staircase**).
-Each level is given a limited level-local quantum (runtime in ticks) that is decremented as a process in that level runs.
+Each level is given a limited level-local quantum (runtime in ticks) that is decremented as a process in that Active set level runs.
-Note that this is more relevant for the Active set.
 Once a level uses up its entire quantum, all processes in it are ejected and enqueued to the level below it (level `N-1`) in the exact same order.
-And once all levels in the Active set uses up their entire quantum, the Active set is swapped for the Expired set which is then made the new Active set (think **rotation**) with replenished level-local quanta.
+And once **all** levels in the Active set uses up their entire quantum, the Active set is swapped for the Expired set which is then made the new Active set (think **rotation**) with replenished level-local quanta.

 Moreover, each process is given a limited process-local quanta.
-Upon using up its entire quantum, the process (running in the Active set) moves down a level (to level `N-1`) where it gets enqueued and its quantum is replenished (think **deadline**).
+Upon using up its entire quantum, the active process moves down a level (to level `N-1`) where it gets enqueued and its quantum is replenished (think **deadline**).
 A process that is selected to run in a set's particular level is then said to be dequeued from that level.
 Note that a process begins its life in a predefined level (see `rsdl.h`).